tnscorcoran/istio-3scale/README.md

 This document describes a fast way to implement excellent the Istio 3scale tutorials available at [Opentlc](http://www.opentlc.com/rhte/rhte_lab_04_api_mgmt_and_service_mesh/LabInstructionsFiles/).
 We recommend you follow the entire labs - and just use this as a fast way to recreate the demos at a later stage.

-In this demo, we assume you are using RHPDS.
+For these demos, we assume you are using RHPDS.
 Should you prefer to install the components yourself, follow the steps in ./step-1-setup-apps.sh

 If following the RHPDS route, order the 3scale Istio demo on that system.
 After several minutes, you'll get an email with a GUID identifying your cluster.
 SSH into the cluster box as follows, clone this repo and change into its directory: